 Time plays an important role in God's spiritual creation.
 It is as if God said, "When this day rolls around, look at what I have made; and consider that I am not finished yet.
 I am reproducing Myself, and you can be part of My spiritual creation."
 The Sabbath was created, by God, by resting from His physical exertions; and, thus, He set us the example that we must also rest from our physical exertions.

-In a way, that's kind of a negative thing; but He also blessed and sanctified the day too, which is a positive thing.
+In a way, that is kind of a negative thing; but He also blessed and sanctified the day too, which is a positive thing.
 He did this to no other day!
 I bring this to your attention just to reinforce what you already know.
-He didn't bless and sanctify the other six days of the week, but He did bless and sanctify the Sabbath.
+He did not bless and sanctify the other six days of the week, but He did bless and sanctify the Sabbath.
 Yet people will argue, even with Christ, that we should not keep it as Jesus did.
 He kept it, and it is very obvious that He kept it.
 They know that He kept it.
-Is this the least of all the Commandments?
-Boy, if it isn't, it's awfully close.
-It's the one that men tend most to disregard as though it is nothing.
+Is this the "least of all the Commandments" (Matthew 5:19)?
+Boy, if it is not, it is awfully close.
+It is the one that men tend most to disregard as though it is nothing.

 Exodus 20:8 "Remember the Sabbath day, to keep it holy."

 Now, it takes a holy God to make holy time.
 And He made no other time "holy" than His Sabbaths.
-Man can be made "holy" by God as well; but man can NOT make something holy, because he doesn't possess the holiness to pass that on to anything.
+Man can be made "holy" by God as well; but man cannot make something holy, because he does not possess the holiness to pass that on to anything.
 It takes a holy God to make something holy.
-Thus, any other day than what God has made holy — even though billions of men may proclaim it to be holy time — can NOT be holy time.
+Thus, any other day than what God has made holy—even though billions of men may proclaim it to be holy time—cannot be holy time.
 It is utterly impossible.
 Sunday cannot be made holy.
 It is impossible.

 And so the Sabbath is different from what is common or ordinary.
 The other six days are common, and they are given for the pursuit of the common and ordinary things of life.
 On the Sabbath, we should strive to avoid those mundane things that promote the making of the Sabbath into an ordinary day.
-The Sabbath is a day for special things — different things.
-If you'll turn with me to Exodus 3, we'll see what makes the day holy.
+The Sabbath is a day for special things—different things.
+If you will turn with me to Exodus 3, we will see what makes the day holy.
 It is not merely proclamation by God.
 Here we have a biblical example of how something becomes holy.